plone/training/mastering-plone/views_3.rst

 .. note::

     We could also write :samp:`python:not talks` like we could also write :samp:`tal:repeat="talk python:talks"` for the iteration.
-For simple cases as these path statements are sometimes fine.
-On the other hand: If ``talks`` would be a callable we woul need to use ``nocall:talks``, so maybe it would be better to always use ``python:``.
+For simple cases as these, path statements are sometimes fine.
+On the other hand, if ``talks`` was callable we would need to use ``nocall:talks``, so maybe it would be better to always use ``python:``.

 Exercise